Axelph237/Vega-Sector/- pages/Rules/Skills.md

 ![[banner_2.jpg|p+tcc banner+small]]

 Skills make up a bulk of a character's core progression.
 Each skill is assigned a parent [[Creating a Character#Attributes|attribute]], relating it to a broader category of skills.
-There are two primary kinds of skills, proficiencies and actions, both described in depth below.

 ## Types of Skills
+There are two primary kinds of skills, proficiencies and actions.
+Each of these are considered skills for the sake of anything that refers to skills.
+However, each are distinct from each other.

 ### Proficiencies
+These are things that a character is particularly good at.
+There are a variety of different kinds of proficiencies, but most are common proficiencies.

+**Common Proficiency**
+This kind of proficiency relates to any general ability a character is learning.
+A common proficiency is determined by the player and is only gained if agreed upon by the dm.
+The only reason a dm should deny a player's request for a common proficiency is if their

 ### Actions